Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Introduction

-At a high level, hallucinations often occur when the model over-relies on language priors acquired during large-scale text pre-training and under-utilizes the actual visual evidence~\cite{bai2025hallucinationmultimodallargelanguage}.
-The model fills in plausible but unobserved objects based on co-occurrence statistics rather than strictly conditioning on the input image.
-In this sense, hallucinations can be viewed as a failure of controlled generation: the model’s outputs are not sufficiently constrained by the given visual condition, and its generative behavior drifts toward language-only biases.
-A straightforward way to reduce hallucinations is to modify the model itself, for example via architectural changes or additional fine-tuning on hallucination-focused datasets.
-Recent works follow this direction by aligning LVLMs with human or synthetic preferences through RLHF optimization or contrastive learning~\cite{mmhal, jiang2024hallucinationaugmentedcontrastivelearning, wu2025mitigatinghallucinationslargevisionlanguage}.
-While such approaches can be effective, they are costly and inflexible: they require access to model parameters and expensive retraining on carefully constructed preference data.
+At a high level, hallucinations often arise when the model over-relies on language priors acquired during large-scale text pre-training and under-utilizes the actual visual evidence~\cite{bai2025hallucinationmultimodallargelanguage}.
+Instead of strictly conditioning on the input image, the model may fill in plausible but unobserved objects based on co-occurrence statistics.
+From this perspective, hallucinations can be viewed as a failure of controlled generation: the output is not sufficiently constrained by the visual condition and drifts toward language-only biases.
+One way to mitigate this behavior is to modify the model itself, for example through architectural changes or additional fine-tuning on hallucination-focused data.
+Recent works follow this direction by aligning LVLMs with human or synthetic preferences through RLHF or contrastive learning~\cite{mmhal, jiang2024hallucinationaugmentedcontrastivelearning, wu2025mitigatinghallucinationslargevisionlanguage}.
+While effective, such approaches are costly and inflexible, as they require parameter access and expensive retraining on carefully constructed supervision.